docktie/docktie/readme.md

 ```
 ~$ pwd
-/my/work/project/cooltool
+/my/work/projects/cooltool
 ~$ ../docktie/init.sh
 NOTE: DockTie Dev Helper initialized.
-      Tools are currently inside /my/work/docktie/utils
+      Tools are currently inside /my/work/projects/docktie/utils

 (docktie) ~$
 ```
+You will get a visual indicator "(docktie)" in your CLI prompt once you successfully initialized the tool.

 NOTE: It has to be run from within your project.
 Otherwise, you will see this error:
 ```
 ~$ pwd
-/my/work/project/docktie
+/my/work/projects/docktie
 ~$ ./init.sh
 ERROR: 'init.sh' must be called from within project directory.
 ```
-To fix, go to your project directory just like what step 3 is showing above.

 # When you're done
-Simply run the command from anywhere:
+Simply run the `exit` command:
 ```
+(docktie) ~$ exit
 exit
+DockTie Dev Helper exited.

+~$
 ```

 # Utils Customization

 The `utils` are inside "utils" directory.
 Focus only on the core script `utils/core`.
-This was made for a laravel project but can be configured for other services.
+This was initially made for a laravel project.

-Follow the pattern in core and create corresponding service.
+Follow the pattern in core and add the corresponding service.
 For example, if you have a `postgres` service:

 ```
 ~$ pwd
-/my/work/project/docktie/utils
+/my/work/projects/docktie/utils
 ~$ cp artisan postgres
 ## ...
 ## ...